shaileshsuthar675/House-Price-prediction/README.md

-# House Price Prediction using Machine Learning Algorithm
+# House Price Prediction using Machine Learning
 ![](https://media.giphy.com/media/JHw6UnFuoe15yj6UdI/giphy.gif)
-- **Aim of this project is to develop the predicting house price of your house model with the perticular features.**
+- **This project aims to develop the predicting house price of your house model with the particular features.**